Bag dessolved in water over 85° c

 Doggie Waste Bags

 Reduce your Carbon Paw Print: Many Environmentally conscious dog owners make sure to pick up biodegradable dog poop bags.
 However, many of these poop bags are made with oxo-biodegradable material, extremely harmful to our environment.
+Our eco-friendly bags leave no plastic behind and are not harmful to the environment.
+They will help you with your walk to make it more environmentally friendly 12 masks of fire drums slot.

 Bags Per box$ Per unit$ Per box